ShayMeshGit/CPE-To-CVE/README.md

 ## Notes

-- If you encounter errors, verify that all dependencies are correctly installed .
+- If you encounter errors, verify that all dependencies are correctly installed.
+- Due to API-related issues, sometimes the request fails and needs to be queried again.